apache/doris/docs/en/administrator-guide/load-data/spark-load-manual.md

 The following configuration belongs to the system level configuration of spark load, that is, the configuration for all spark load import tasks.
 Mainly through modification``` fe.conf ``` to modify the configuration value.

++ `enable_spark_load`

+Open spark load and create resource.
+The default value is false.
+This feature is turned off.

 + `spark_load_default_timeout_second`

 The default timeout for tasks is 259200 seconds (3 days).